trananh/word2vec-scala/README.md

 ==============

 This is a Scala implementation of the [word2vec](https://code.google.com/p/word2vec/) toolkit's model representation.

-This interface allows the user to access the vectors representation output by the word2vec toolkit.
+This Scala interface allows the user to access the vector representation output by the word2vec toolkit.
 It also implements example operations that can be done on the vectors (e.g., word-distance, word-analogy).

-Note that it does **NOT** implement the actual continuous bag-of-words and skip-gram architectures for computing the vectors.
+Note that it does **NOT** implement the actual training algorithms.
 You will still need to download and compile the original word2vec tool if you wish to train new models.

 ## Includes